Best Graphics Cards Under $200 in 2023

 Used cards with AMD GPUs that may be of particular interest include:

-• Radeon RX 5500 XT & 5600 XT– As mentioned earlier, the RX 5500 XT is the 6500 XT’s predecessor.
-The older GPU is actually the better of the two since performance is about the same regardless of the interface used, as the RX 5500 XT can utilize the PCIe 3.0 interface properly.
-Also, some cards with this GPU come with 8 GB VRAM (instead of 4 GB), which perform even better.
+- Radeon RX 5500 XT & 5600 XT– As mentioned earlier, the RX 5500 XT is the 6500 XT’s predecessor.
+The older GPU is the better of the two since performance is about the same regardless of the interface used, as the RX 5500 XT can utilize the PCIe 3.0 interface properly.
+Also, some cards with this GPU come with 8 GB VRAM (instead of 4 GB), which perform even better (if slightly).

 Summary

 When looking at the used market, AMD’s Radeon RX 5500 XT, as well as old RX 570/580/590 cards, may still offer good value depending on current prices.
 Especially the RX 590 is an attractive option if you don’t mind the higher power consumption.
-As a consolation, it’s the latest and most efficient version of the now somewhat ancient Polaris GPU.
 What that means is that you may need a bigger power supply unit (PSU) and sometimes an additional PCIe cable to power them.
 In the case of the RX 580 Nitro+, for example, you need one 8-pin and one 6-pin auxiliary (PCIe) power connector.

 Factory Overclocking: Is it Worth It?

-Another topic worth mentioning is factory overclocking.
-Most manufacturers bump the specs on their premium cards by raising the maximum GPU boost clock (and sometimes the VRAM speed), which is also reflected in the price tag.
-These slightly higher clock rates do not have an impact on how much the card can be overclocked by the user.
+Factory overclocking is a somewhat controversial selling point.
+Most manufacturers bump the specs on their premium cards by raising the maximum GPU boost clock (and more rarely the VRAM speed), which is also reflected in the price tag.
+These slightly higher clock rates will not affect how much you can overclock the card.
 On the other hand, the larger coolers on more expensive cards are beneficial when overclocking.

 Each GPU chip is unique quality-wise and therefore the chips’ overclocking capability varies.
 Unfortunately, you never know exactly how capable it is before you buy (hence it is called the “silicon lottery”).
 The main difference is that a factory-overclocked card is guaranteed to work at the specified clock rates, which is not the case otherwise.
 In some instances, pricier and factory-overclocked cards also have better cooling solutions than budget GPUs.

 As for video memory (VRAM), more is always better, but entry-level cards will benefit less from large amounts of VRAM.
 Compared to 4 GB, an 8 GB card will (on average) improve frame rates by single-digit percentages, but may also allow for more details and higher resolutions (e.g. 1440p) with less significant performance drops.
-If the price difference is tiny, we definitely recommend an 8 GB variety.
+If the price difference is tiny, go with an 8 GB variety.

 About System and PSU Requirements